Talbotton, Georgia

-Talbotton is a city in Talbot County, Georgia, United States.
+Talbotton is the county seat and the largest city in Talbot County, Georgia, United States.
 The population was 970 at the 2010 census.
-The city is the county seat of Talbot County.

 History

 Talbotton was founded in 1828 as the seat of the newly formed Talbot County.
 Both the county and the town were named for Governor Matthew Talbot.

 Talbotton may be best known in history as the place where the immigrant Straus family got their start in retail sales in the 19th century.
 In 1896, the family acquired R. H. Macy & Co. in New York.